celo-org/build-with-celo-hackathon/README.md

 Build with Celo Hackathon is a three (3) phase hackathon event focused on Regenerative Finance (#ReFi) within DAOs, NFTs, Gaming (GameFi), Social Impact (SocialFI) and developer tooling/infrastructure on the Celo platform.

+## Hackathon Facilitation
+Celo selected Hackerearth to facilitate the hackathon expereince.
+To learn more information about the Build on Celo hackathon event and register, navigate to Hackerearth Build on Celo hackathon site: [link](https://build-with-celo.hackerearth.com/)

 ## Hackathon Tracks:

  - __DAO Track:__